QuiverTools/QuiverTools/README.md

 * Reineke's criterion for the existence of a semistable representation of given dimension vector

-* Schofield's and Derksen--Weyman's algorithm for Kac's canonical decomposition% of a dimension vector
+* Schofield's and Derksen--Weyman's algorithm for Kac's canonical decomposition of a dimension vector

+  Derksen--Weyman book, Algorithm 11.9.11
+  Algorithm 8 in their Compositio paper

 * Reineke's computation of Betti numbers for arbitrary~$Q$, $\mathbf{d}$ and~$\theta$
   - https://mathscinet.ams.org/mathscinet-getitem?mr=4000572